SwissDataScienceCenter/renku/docs/user/session_customizing.rst

   Manually modifying the ``renku.ini`` file is not recommended.
   You can use the
-  `renku config command <https://renku-python.readthedocs.io/en/latest/commands.html#module-renku.cli.config>`_ from an interactive environment, for example:
+  `renku config command <https://renku-python.readthedocs.io/en/latest/commands.html#module-renku.cli.config>`_ from a session, for example:

     renku config set interactive.default_url "/tree"